 Do You Think We’re a Good Fit?

-While it may seem confrontational, as you wrap up a consultation, it’s a good thing to ask.
-Finding out what your therapist thinks about your compatibility with their treatment is crucial.
+While it may seem confrontational, as you wrap up a consultation, this is a good thing to ask.
+Finding out what your therapist thinks about your compatibility with their treatment style and approach is crucial.
 Therapists are interested in your well-being, and if they don’t believe what they offer is right for you, they’ll tell you.
 Therapists can refuse treatment with anyone they wish, just as you can discontinue treatment at any time.
-Therapists specialize in a variety of conditions and issues, so don’t take rejection personally.
-Just as you’re making a decision about who to go with, a therapist is planning your treatment and determining if they’re right for you.
-Let your instincts guide you, but don’t discredit what your therapist thinks about your future.